Five festivals, one city.

 Edinburgh Festival Fringe

-Comedy is the largest section of the Fringe Festival, and many people think that’s all there is on offer during the Edinburgh Festivals as a whole, not realising there are so many other acts on offer even just within the Edinburgh Festival Fringe!.
-A peek inside the extensive program, or at the Edinburgh Festival Fringe App and reveals everything from circus to music shows, exhibitions, dance and more.
+Comedy is the largest section of the Fringe Festival, and many people think that’s all there is on offer during the Edinburgh Festivals in August as a whole.
+But even within the Edinburgh Festival Fringe there are so many other different types of performances and shows.
+A peek inside the extensive program, or the Edinburgh Festival Fringe App and reveals everything from circus to music shows, exhibitions, dance and more.

 The beauty of the Edinburgh Fringe is that anything can happen, and Fringe audiences are traditionally up for anything, so go with an open mind!
 I’ve seen a physical theatre show, comedy shows and dance performances that ranged from pure entertainment to thought-provoking presentations.